‘Why should I visit Paris?’ is one of the world’s most frequently asked travel questions.

 Parisian streets come in all shapes and sizes, from boulevards to barely-accessible alleys.
-Each Parisian district offers different Parisian vibes that’s why I recommend to walk as much as possible in the city.
-Otherwise you would commit a well known mistake many tourists fall into.
+Each Parisian district offers different Parisian vibes, which is why it’s a great idea to walk around the city as much as you can.

-One of the most famous areas is Montmartre, with its winding streets, cobbled aesthetic and rustic charm.
+One of the best areas for strolling through Paris is Montmartre, with its winding streets, cobbled aesthetic and rustic charm.

 You also shouldn’t miss the vast avenue of Champs-Elysées or the jazzy streets of the Quartier Latin.

 For such a well-populated city, you’ll be surprised by how much greenery Paris packs in.
 The city has some of the planet’s best picnic spots.

 Bois du Boulogne hosts summer Chopin concerts, while Jardin du Luxembourg is a fully-fledged family day out.
 The most famous park in Paris, it offers food, drink, puppet shows, sunshine and fairground rides.

 Whether you want views, cycling routes, flowers, concerts or outdoor classes, there’s a Paris park that’ll give you it.

 18. For Watching Bastille Day Fireworks

 Celebrated on July 14th, Bastille Day is a huge occasion throughout France – and Paris is a great place to enjoy it.

 Every year, there are two days of free entertainment, including parades, dances, concerts and fireworks.
 These fireworks typically take place at The Eiffel Tower, for an iconic and unparalleled light display.